ufs-community/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/ContainerQuickstart.rst

 .. note:: **Compilers and MPI in the containers**

-   * **GNU-based containers**, whether staged locally or built from Docker Hub, include the open-source GNU Compiler suite 13.3.1 and Open MPI 4.1.6 or 5.0.7.
-These containers can be used to build the SRW App from source after cloning the application repository.

    * **Intel-based pre-staged containers** on Tier 1 NOAA RDHPC platforms include Intel oneAPI compilers and MPI.
 Similar Intel software components are available on the host systems.
 Use the containerized compilers and MPI to build the SRW App when using the software-stack workflow.

+   * **GNU-based containers**, whether staged locally or built from Docker Hub, include the open-source GNU Compiler Open MPI.
+These containers can be used to build the SRW App from source after cloning the application repository.

    * **Intel-capable Docker Hub workflows** require additional steps.
 The final Docker Hub image does not include Intel oneAPI software because those